 The PlantUML tool let you create UML diagrams quickly.
 You can generate UML component diagrams representing entire Context Maps and UML class diagrams for each Bounded Context in your model.
 If the implemented Subdomains contain Entities, the generator produces class diagrams for these Subdomains as well.
 We offer a transformation from our DSL into a graphical representation of the system this way.
 The component diagram illustrates all Bounded Contexts and their relationships, while the class diagrams show the domain models of the Bounded Contexts and Subdomains (if you used the Tactic DDD Syntax to specify them).

 UML Component Diagram

-The transformation will generate one component diagram for your context map, showing the Bounded Contexts and its relationships.
-The component diagram for our insurance example is:
+The generator creates a component diagram for your Context Map, showing the Bounded Contexts and its relationships.
+For example, the component diagram for our insurance scenario (example model) looks like this:

 UML Class Diagram

-The transformation generates a class diagram for every bounded context as well.
+The generator also creates class diagrams for every bounded context and subdomain.
 An example from the insurance scenario is:

-.puml files available, you can of course not only view them in Eclipse but also process them further.
+.puml files, you can of course not only view them in Eclipse or VS Code but also process them further.
 For instance, they can be integrated into Markdown and pandoc nicely.

 Generating the PlantUML Diagrams